mlibrary/about-amherst/src/content/blog/2024-09-12-announcing-a-new-series-urgent-knowledges.md

 ---
 templateKey: blog
-title: "Announcing a new series: Urgent Knowledges"
+title: "New Series Announcement: Urgent Knowledges"
 summary: " Translation series that highlights Indigenous, Afro-descendant, and similarly marginalized intellectual traditions in the geocultural area known as Latin America, including the Caribbean."